Updated Virtual Case Experience

 We recommend that you plan to set up your courses in the new LMS in early June in a manner that best aligns with the start of a clerkship or course.
 In order to ensure the most consistent student experience, we recommend that you avoid transferring your students to the new LMS in the middle of a clerkship or course.
 Note: MedU’s legacy LMS (CASUS) will no longer be available for new user registrations beginning June 1, 2017.
 Any new courses/rotations after that date will need to be set up in the new LMS.

-What if my program has clerkship rotations that start before June 1 and end after July 1 ?
+What if my program has clerkship rotations that started before June 1 and end after July 1 ?

 While no new courses should be started in MedU’s legacy learning management system (CASUS) after June 1, students will be able to complete courses in progress in the MedU’s legacy LMS (CASUS).